PedroLucasOM/GoldVision-API/README.md

   </a>
 </p>

-> 💻 API para controle de finanças com dados estatísticos 📊, rotinas, avisos de lançamentos por e-mail 📭, segurança com OAuth2 usando o JSON Web Tokens 🔐 e documentação de usabilidade com o SwaggerAPI 📋
+> :computer: API for controlling finances with statistical data  :bar_chart:, routines, e-mail release notices :mailbox_with_no_mail:, security with OAuth2 using JSON Web Tokens :closed_lock_with_key: and usability documentation with SwaggerAPI :clipboard:

 # 🏠 [Homepage](https://github.com/PedroLucasOM/GoldVision-API)